RWXstoned/rwxstoned.github.io/_posts/2024-12-06-GimmeShelter.md

 ## What it is looking for

-`GimmeShelter` will highlight the following potentially interesting properties for the processes currently running under the current user's context:
+`GimmeShelter.py` will highlight the following potentially interesting properties for the processes currently running under the current user's context:

 - is the process a dotNET process ?
 These are known to have more anomalous memory setups than other processes.
 By default, these are not displayed.
 - does the process have "odd" modules loaded, from unusual directories ?
 This may open up DLL hijacking/sideloading possibilities.